-Matters for a solicitor or licensed conveyancer
+Matters for a Solicitor or Licensed Conveyancer

-The property has been altered to form its current configuration.
-It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
+The property has been altered to form its current configuration with the formation of accommodation on attic level.
+It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
+If any works did not require consent, then it has been assumed they meet the standards required by the Building Regulations or are exempt.